Joseon: Literature

 During the Joseon period, the yangban scholars and educated literati studied Confucian classics and Neo-Confucian literature.

 The middle and upper classes of Joseon society were proficient in Classical Chinese.
 The Joseon official records (such as the Veritable Records of the Joseon Dynasty and Seungjeongwon ilgi) and the written works of the Yangban literati were written in Classical Chinese.

-Newspapers like the Hwangseong Sinmun toward the end of the period were written in the Korean language using the Korean mixed script.
+Newspapers like the Hwangsŏng sinmun toward the end of the period were written in the Korean language using the Korean mixed script.

 Annals of the Joseon Dynasty

 The Veritable Records of the Joseon Dynasty (also known as the Annals of the Joseon Dynasty) are the annual records of the Joseon dynasty, which were kept from 1413 to 1865.
 The annals, or sillok, consist of 1,893 volumes and are thought to cover the longest continual period of a single dynasty in the world.
 With the exception of two sillok compiled during the colonial era, the Annals are the 151st national treasure of Korea and listed in UNESCO's Memory of the World registry.